-Course Description:

-Welcome to SW596!
-Advanced Standing Practicum Education is an agency-based course in which students apply, in supervised practice, the theoretical concepts, principles, values, and ethics taught in their social work practice class.
-In addition to the supervised learning of clinical practice skills with individuals, families, and groups, students will be socialized to the identity of a professional social worker and the many roles that social workers occupy in agencies and in the community.
-This is a 5 credit course.
+Course Description: Practicum education is an agency-based course in which students apply, in supervised practice, the theoretical concepts, principles, values, and ethics taught in their SW Practice class.
+In addition to the supervised learning of clinical skills with individuals, families, and groups, students will be socialized to the identity of a professional social worker and the many roles that social workers occupy in agencies and in the community.